Clinical Trials and Research

 - Study to Evaluate the Safety, Pharmacokinetics and Efficacy of Recombinant Factor VIII Fc Fusion Protein (rFVIIIFc) in Subjects With Severe Hemophilia A

 - Pivotal Study (Pharmacokinetics (PK), Efficacy, Safety) of BAX 326 (rFIX) in Hemophilia B

 Translational and Basic Research

-Dr. von Drygalski's research interests involve basic, translational and clinical science in the field of hemostasis and thrombosis.
-In addition, Dr. von Drygalski and her team are interested in furthering the understanding of morbidities such as joint disease and cardiovascular disease in adult patients with hemophilia.
+Dr. von Drygalski's research interests involve basic, translational, and clinical science in the field of hemostasis and thrombosis.
+Additionally, Dr. von Drygalski and her team are interested in furthering the understanding of morbidities such as joint disease and cardiovascular disease in adult patients with hemophilia.

 Dr. von Drygalski is interested in novel bypassing strategies for patients with hemophilia and inhibitors.
-She was the 2012 recipient of a Bayer Early Career Investigator Award which will allow her to study "FVa activity augmentation as a novel bypassing strategy in hemophilia" in collaboration with basic scientists at The Scripps Research Institute.
+She was the 2012 recipient of a Bayer Early Career Investigator Award which allows her to study "FVa activity augmentation as a novel bypassing strategy in hemophilia" in collaboration with basic scientists at The Scripps Research Institute.
 Read more.
 The research team engineered a novel FVa molecule, named superFVa, which was found to have superior hemostatic properties in hemophilic plasma and controls bleeding in hemophilic mice.
 (Read article.)
 The team is now studying this novel molecule in hemophilia with inhibitors.